JAForbes/sum-type/readme.md

 It's common for our business models to contain properties that may not exist in certain situations.
 This leads to null checks throughout our codebase.
 Sum types are a way to define all the possible valid states, and those states can have wildly different structures.

 A common scenario could be some data that isn't saved yet.
-It doesn't have an id, but if it hasn't been saved yet, it's valid to not have an id.
-Whereas, if it has been saved and the id is null that's a bug.
+If it hasn't been sent to the server it likely doesn't have an id.
+But within that context its valid to not have an id yet.

+Whereas, if the record has been saved and the id is null that's a bug.
 Without sum-types we may find ourselves assuming invalid data is valid and vice versa.
+Without sum-types how are we to know whether this data is in a valid state?
+Is the id intentionally null, or accidentally null?

+Here's a demonstration of creating a `User` type with distinct states: `New` and `Saved`.

 ```js
 const User =